wonambi-python/wonambi/docs/source/gui/analysis.rst

 ``Exclude Artefact events`` removes signal concurrent with ``Artefact`` events *on all channels*.

-``Minimum duration (sec)`` sets the minimum length of segments after artefact rejection and *before* concatenation, below which the segment is excluded.
+``Minimum duration (sec)`` sets the minimum length of segments after artefact rejection and concatenation, below which the segment is excluded.

 For ``Poor`` signal and ``Artefact`` event marking, see :ref:`notes`.